What is the Junior League?

 What are the member communities of the JLEFC?

-The JLEFC is comprised of members from the following communities: Bridgeport, Easton, Fairfield, Monroe, Newtown, Redding, Shelton, Southport, Stratford, Trumbull, Weston and Westport.
+The JLEFC welcomes members from across Fairfield County, with the majority of our current membership residing in the following communities: Bridgeport, Easton, Fairfield, Milford, Monroe, Newtown, Redding, Shelton, Southport, Stratford, Trumbull, Weston, and Westport.

 How do I join the League?